will-chung/tritonai-hmi/documentation/design.md

 ## Functionality

 Since the HMI is currently only a frontend template not connected to any backend, it is difficult to see it at work.
 However, to view a short demo of the gauges displaying different values, set any car number by pressing on `SELECT CAR`.
 This will trigger the HMI to "connect" to a vehicle and the gauges will update to simulate data coming in.
+If car number 6 is selected, then the gauges will increase from 0 to their maximum value.